 James Hughes proposed the name Tux as a subordinate of Torvalds’ Unix.
 Being short for the tuxedo, a kind of suit with shading like that of a penguin.

 The Linux-based system is a modular Unix-like operating system.
-Its basic design principles are established in Unix from the 1970s to 1980s.
+It is established in Unix from the 1970s to 1980s as fundamental principles.
 The system uses the Linux kernel, which handles process control, networking, access to the peripherals, and file systems.
 Drivers of the device are either combined directly with the kernel or added as modules that are loaded when the system is running.

 The main difference between Linux and many other modern operating systems is that the Linux kernel itself.
 All of the other components are free of cost and open-source software.
 Some of these software licenses are based on the standard of copyleft.
 All work adopt from a copyleft piece of software must be copyleft.
 The GNU or General Public License (GPL), is a format of copyleft and copyleft is used for the Linux kernel as well as many of the components from the GNU Project.